livia-wllr/dwi_pipeline/heudiconv/set_up_heudiconv.md

 * ```-ss 333``` specifies the session number.
 333 will replace {session} in the -d argument when Docker actually runs.
 * ```-c none``` indicates you are not actually doing any conversion right now.

-Heudiconv generates a hidden directory base/Nifti/.heudiconv/219/info and populates it with two files of interest: a skeleton heuristic.py and a dicominfo.tsv file.
+Heudiconv generates a hidden directory base/Nifti/.heudiconv/219/333/info and populates it with two files of interest: a skeleton heuristic.py and a dicominfo.tsv file.

 #### 2. Step

+Now we are have to modify the heuristic.py.
 Copy the /Nifti/.heudiconv/heuristic.py to /Nifti/code/heuristic.py.
 You will modify the copied heuristic.py to specify BIDS output names and directories, and the input DICOM characteristics.
-Available input DICOM characteristics are listed in MRIS/Nifti/.heudiconv/dicominfo.tsv.
+Available input DICOM characteristics are listed in /Nifti/.heudiconv/dicominfo.tsv.

 #### 3. Step